 We’re sure you’re familiar with chipmunks, but how familiar are you with chipmunk poop?
 Let’s investigate!

 Chipmunks are lovable petite creatures that are frequently spotted in spaces around human residences.
-People view chipmunks as something not further than tiny fuzzy forest friends.
-They are normally seen running in the backyards searching for nuts or small fruits, and while doing their search, they might also end up looking in the dustbins.
+People view chipmunks as something not further than tiny fuzzy forest critters.
+They are normally seen scurrying in the backyards searching for nuts or fruits, and after doing their search, they might also end up looking in the dustbins.

-Not all chipmunks are bothersome, but it doesn’t take them long to become monstrous pests.
-Regardless of being very cute, they are known to cause serious destruction to the garden by pulling up small plants with their roots out.
-There have been reports of flooding in basements and damages causing the walls to collapse as a consequence of the digging of a deep network of burrows by chipmunks.
+Not all chipmunks are bothersome, but it doesn’t them long for them to become pests.
+Regardless of their being very cute, they are known to cause serious destruction to the garden by pulling up small plants with their roots out.
+There have been reports of flooding in basements and damages causing the walls and fences to collapse as a consequence of chipmunks digging deep networks of burrows.

-Apart from these major disasters, they are usually found chewing wires, garden furniture, or objects put in storage in the basement.
+Apart from these major disasters, they are usually found garden furniture, chewing wires, or objects in the basement.
 This allows them to perfectly sharpen their teeth, also known as incisors.
-Due to this, it is essential to keep an eye on the chipmunk population before they become worrying.
-The evidence of their poop is the best way to confirm their presence and manifestation.
+Accordingly, it is essential to keep an eye on the chipmunk population before they become worrying.
+The evidence of their poop can confirm their presence and manifestation.

 In this post, we will cover all you need to know about chipmunk poop.
 For a quick overview of the chipmunk lifestyle, check out this article.